benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 7. Quit and restart QGIS using the "QGIS Desktop with GRASS 7"(!) launcher.

 For use via the QGIS GRASS 8 plug-in:
+1. Perform installation into bundled GRASS GIS as described above, for the "QGIS Processing plug-in".
+2. Copy the ".qgm" and ".svg" files for each module into the "Contents/Resources/grass/modules" subfolder of the QGIS App package.
+3. Open "Contents/Resources/grass/modules/default.qgc" with a text editor of your choice to insert a new "section" element for the additional modules, as detailed in the instructions for Linux (above).
+4. Make sure that the GRASS 7 plug-in is enabled in QGIS.
+5. You should now find the additional "v.net.*" available under "Network reconstruction add-on" on the GRASS 7 plug-in pane (you might have to restart QGIS first).

 # Notes and caveats